Phonogram and Spelling Rule Quick Reference, 1st Edition (2011)

-Spelling Rule 7: We expanded this rule in 2012 to clarify where I may say /ē/.
+Spelling Rule 7: We updated this rule in 2018 to clarify where I and Y may say /ē/.
 The rule now states:

-7: Y says /ē/ only at the end of a multi-syllable word.
+7.1 Y says /ē/ only in an unstressed syllable at the end of a multi-syllable word.

-I says /ē/ at the end of a syllable that is followed by a vowel and at the end of foreign words.
+7.2 I may say /ē/ with a silent final E, at the end of a syllable, and at the end of foreign words.

-Spelling Rule 31: We added Spelling Rule 31 in 2014 to teach students about schwa:
+Spelling Rule 31: We added Spelling Rule 31 to teach students about schwa:

 31.1 Any vowel may say one of the schwa sounds, /ŭ/ or /ĭ/, in an unstressed syllable or unstressed word.